nidayand/video-people-detection-with-http-post/README.md

 ```

 ## How I use it
-I use the container to get rid of CCTV notification noise - i.e. I'm alerted only if a person is detected around my house
+I use the container to get rid of any CCTV notification noise - i.e. I'm alerted only if a person is detected around my house and not only by the amount of changed pixels in a frame.
-1. Using MotionEye OS I have 6 video streams the is triggering recordings based on changes in the number of pixels in a frame
+1. In MotionEye OS I have 6 video streams that is triggering recordings based on changes in the number of pixels in a frame
 2. If a motion is detected MotionEye will run a command when the file has been saved
 ```bash
 curl -F video=@%f http://192.168.2.244:8094/lookforperson